sthysel/attentive/README.rst

     Trump throws a ☢
     Erdoğan throws a ☣
     Wang throws a ☣
-    Trump throws a 🍭
-    Trump throws a ☣
-    Erdoğan throws a 🍼
-    Trump throws a 🍭
     Wang throws a ☣
-    Trump throws a ☣
     Erdoğan throws a 🍭
-    Trump throws a ☣
     Erdoğan throws a ☣
-    Erdoğan throws a ☢
     Trump throws a ☣
     ^CErdoğan throws a 🍼
     ☠  Erdoğan expires